Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-feature-management/README.md

     * Weekly

-      The weekly recurrence pattern causes the time window to repeat on the same day or days of the week, based on the number of weeks between each set of occurrences.

       The following example will repeat from 2:00 AM to 3:00 AM on every other Monday and Tuesday

         ```yaml